ousbots/cephalopod/README.md

   Even if the account is locked or does not have sufficient funds.
 This is from my interpretation (corroborated via random websites) of UCC section 4-214 (https://www.law.cornell.edu/ucc/4/4-214) that the credit dispute process is completely unavoidable no matter what the account status is.

+## Testing

+The `data/create_data.sh` script is provided to create two large test files, one that makes deposits to a single account and another to make deposits to many accounts.
+This is useful for testing performance and memory usage.
+Integration tests in the `tests` folder are used to ensure the correctness of the transaction processing based on the transaction notes listed above.